cyber-defence-campus/netgear_r6700v3_circled/README.md

   # Patch the circled binary
   python3 circled.patch.py $ROOTFS/bin/circled $ROOTFS/bin/circled.patched
   ```
-- Use *QEMU* to boot an ARMHF Debian system
-- Upload the firmware's root filesystem (`$ROOTFS`) to the ARM Debian system

 ## 1. Individual Binary Emulation
 - Extract the R6700v3 firmware with *binwalk*:
   ```